 The site's connection with the larger 25-1 suggests planning for the two properties occur in tandem.
-Additionally, CEHA's continuity of operations relates to planning for the Prospect Avenue site.
+Additionally, the CEHA's continuity of operations relates to planning for the Prospect Avenue.

-Current zoning allows for 22 units per acre.
-The current development is at 13 units per acre.
-There is an additional 5 units available on these three parcels, and when considered as part of a larger project with 25-1, development options become greater.
+Current zoning allows for 22 units per acres.
+The current development is at 13 units per acres.
+There is an additional 5 units available on these three parcels, and when considered as part of a larger with 25-1, development options become greater.

-Under a FMR based revenue scenario, the 106 residential units in 25-1 and Prospect Avenue would be approximately \$404,203 more revenue per year than a RAD revenue scenario.
+Under a FMR based revenue scenario, the 106 residential units in 25-1 and Prospect Avenue would be approximately \$404,203 higher per year than a RAD revenue scenario.